space-isa/medicare-data/README.md

 ![A geographic map showing the rates of poverty and prescription rates.
 The title says "Southeastern states have the highest rates of poverty and medication prescriptions"](https://github.com/space-isa/medicare-data/blob/main/docs/figures/bivariate-map.png?raw=true)

 Post-processed data was used in Tableau to generate interactive vizualizations.
-A screenshot of a bivariate map is shown above.
+View the map [here](https://public.tableau.com/views/medicare-bivariate-maps/Bivariatemappovertyprescriptions?:language=en-US&:display_count=n&:origin=viz_share_link).

 ---